R1 (New York City Subway car): History

-The first R1 cars to see passenger service were twenty individual cars to serve for two 8 car trains plus spares that were placed in revenue service on the BMT Sea Beach Line from July 8 to November 1931 for testing and then returned to the IND the same year.
-The BMT was to have been paid by the City of New York for the testing, but since they were fairly extensively used in service (made up as two 8-car trains), the BMT and City called it even.
+The first R1 cars to see passenger service were twenty individual cars to serve for two eight-car trains plus spares that were placed in revenue service on the BMT Sea Beach Line from July 8 to November 1931 for testing and then returned to the IND the same year.
+The BMT was to have been paid by the City of New York for the testing, but since the trains were well used in passenger service, the BMT and City called it even.

 The cars were ordered so that the new Eighth Avenue Line subway could be operated.

-In 1949, when all of the R10 cars were delivered and placed in service on the A, approximately 90 of these R1 cars were transferred to the Coney Island Yard to relieve a car shortage on the BMT Southern Division, as well as to provide fleet for the conversion of the Astoria Line to BMT operation in October 1949.
+In 1949, when all of the R10 cars were delivered and placed in service on the A, some of the R1 cars were transferred to the Coney Island Yard to relieve a car shortage on the BMT Southern Division, as well as to provide fleet for the conversion of the Astoria Line to exclusive BMT operation in fall 1949.
 The fleet was expanded by stages and reached 140 cars by 1953.
 They were used for service on the BMT 2 (now R) Broadway–4th Avenue Local service.
 However, despite ostensibly relieving a car shortage on the BMT, through subway service in rush hours to Coney Island did not occur on the BMT West End Line until December 1953, and on the BMT Culver Line until October 1954, when that line became part of the IND Culver Line.
 Upon delivery of the R16 cars in 1954–1955, the cars were returned to the IND Division.